Vishal5434/Panel-library-in-python/index.md

 ## 🖥️ Installation and setup
-Installation is pretty simple, open your command prompt and execute the one of the  following commands either using pip or conda.
+Installation is pretty simple, open your command prompt and execute one of the  following commands either using pip or conda.

 ### Using pip.
 ```python